Three former directors of failed finance company Capital and Merchant have been found guilty of fraud on some of the charges they faced.

-Nicholls and Douglas were also found guilty on three transactions, and cleared on the other one.
+Nicholls and Douglas were found guilty on three transactions, and cleared on the other one.

-Serious Fraud Office chief executive Adam Feeley says the scale of the fraud and its complexity makes the case extremely significant.
+Serious Fraud Office chief executive Adam Feeley told Checkpoint the scale of the fraud and its inordinate number of complexities makes the case extremely significant.

-You thought it was going to a company that made good, arms length, sound business decisions about investing in property development, which certainly had some risk to it, in reality this company existed for the defendants to invest in their own business development.
+He says the money was thought to be going to a company that made good, arms length, sound business decisions about investing in property development, which certainly had some risk to it.
+'In reality this company existed for the defendants to invest in their own business development.'

 Mr Feeley says the guilty verdicts will be helpful for other fraud prosecutions.
 'We need to get these verdicts to get some good law because we've got some more trials coming up and we're obviously very pleased we've got the outcome we have.

 Mr Feeley says while Capital and Merchant has not received the same attention as Bridgecorp, its failure is made worse because investors have lost all their money.

 Crown prosecutor Nicholas Davidson, QC, says it was a complex case of theft.